DNnate/CISSP-Study-Resources/CISSP-Domain-6-Objectives.md

 - FIPS 199: "Standards for Security Categorization of Federal Information and Information Systems" - Establishes security categories for information and information systems.
 - FIPS 200: "Minimum Security Requirements for Federal Information and Information Systems" - Specifies minimum security requirements for federal information systems.
-- FIPS 140-3: "Security Requirements for Cryptographic Modules" - Specifies requirements for cryptographic modules.
+- FIPS 140-2: "Security Requirements for Cryptographic Modules" - Specifies requirements for cryptographic modules.
+- FIPS 140-3: is the successor to FIPS 140-2, providing updated requirements for cryptographic modules

 **ISO/IEC 27000 Series:**